element0/fs.rclonefs/README.md

 ## About

 This gives you a `pyfilesystem` object with an `rclone` remote for a backend.
 So any backend you can use with rclone, you can use with pyfilesystem.

-Internally it uses another project, `rclone-python` as middleware to `rclone`.
-If you don't need a `pyfilesystem` interface but you want to work with `rclone` via python, you should check out `rclone-python`.
+(You need to configure rclone separately.)

 ### Usage

-This assumes you've run the external program `rclone config` and configured a remote called `dropbox`.
+This assumes you've run the external program `rclone config` and configured a remote called `dropbox:`.

     >>> from fs.rclonefs import RcloneFS
     >>> my_remote = RcloneFS('dropbox:')
     >>> my_remote.listdir('/')
+    >>> my_remote.getinfo('/that file over there.mp4')
+    >>> my_remote.remove('/that file over there.mp4')
+    >>> my_remote.getinfo('/some folder', namespaces=['details'])

+Use the 'storage' namespace to report directory sizes.

-    >>> my_remote.getinfo('/that_file_over_there.mp4')
+    >>> my_remote.getinfo('/gigantor', namespaces=['storage'])

+The `removetree()` method uses rclone's `purge` command -- which should make quick work of directories and their contents -- really quick work if the rclone backend supports the command (Dropbox does).
+(The pyfilesystem default does a path walk and removes every item individually which causes a storm of API calls to the backend and takes forever to complete with large trees, leaving rclone running for several minutes and keeping you hanging.)

+### USE AT YOUR OWN RISK

+Things might not work as expected.
+Like any other household product, you should test it on a small out-of-the-way piece of material first before dumping it all over everything.

 ### Status

 Implemented:
 - getinfo()
 - listdir()
+- remove()
+- removedir()
-- isdir()
+- removetree()

 TBD:
 - URI opener